+Ahhh, March.
+Not quite Winter and not quite Spring.
+Not to mention St. Patrick’s Day is coming.
 I absolutely love holidays.
-This recipe is inspired by the essence of St. Patrick’s day, one of my favorite holidays.
 Any excuse to whip up something special and festive to eat is a win for me.
 (I definitely plan on making some Lucky Charms Treats, like Rice Crispy Treats only St. Patrick’s Day inspired.)
 So that got me thinking about the foods we think of when we think Irish here in the US.
 Green beer– corned beef and cabbage– how about some Irish Cream?
 Now you’re talking!

 And the best part?
 The fact that you can get creative and make your own Irish Cream flavor.
 Oh my, yes.
 Dulce de Leche.

 I don’t know many people who don’t want to polish off the whole can after opening this ridiculously addictive can of creamy bliss.
 Dulce de leche is essentially sweetened condensed milk that has been cooked until it turns into a rick, thick caramel.
 I want to bathe in this.
 It’s a mainstay in Mexican sweets and I love any chance I can get to try a bit of Mexican fusion.

 Even though I shouldn’t have been, I was kind of amazed at how delicious this liqueur is.
 I found myself licking my fingers, licking the bowl, licking the computer screen while looking at the photos.
 Well, maybe not that last part– maybe.
 I’ll let you decide for yourself.
 Tony and I always test our recipes and when family is around, which is almost all the time, we ask for opinions.
 After trying this, we got a few returning customers.
 “Hey, do you still have some of that Dulce de Leche Irish Cream?”
 Why surely!
 Sharing is definitely caring.